kevL/yata/ReadMe.txt

 3. the tables will scroll in unison if possible
 4. the DifferDialog will appear.
 It lists any differences between col headers and row counts.
-Additionally a Goto button in the lower left corner of the dialog can be used to cycle (forward only) through cell texts that are different in the two tables.
+Additionally a Goto button in the lower left corner of the dialog can be used to cycle through cell texts that are different in the two tables (key Shift to goto previous).
 Note that the count of cell differences includes the ID-cols but their backgrounds will not be colored teal (since the ID-col is a frozen col).

 A right-click on a diffed cell shows a popup with several operations including these two: